Murder of Rania Alayed: Trial and punishment

 Ahmed Al-Khatib went on trial, alongside his brothers Hussain and Muhanned, at Manchester Crown Court in April 2014.
 He presented the partial defence of diminished responsibility, claiming that he was mentally ill and had killed Alayed in self-defence when she appeared to him in the form of an "evil apparition", or djinn.
 Throughout the trial, in an attempt to convince the jury that he was ill, he rocked back and forth, banged his head repeatedly against the dock and attacked both an interpreter and his brother.

 His defence was rejected and he was found guilty of murder, with the Judge stating:

 He received a life sentence with a minimum tariff of 20 years.
 In addition he pleaded guilty to "perverting the course of justice" for moving the body out of view of the authorities.

 Muhanned Al-Khatib was acquitted of murder; he pleaded guilty to "intending to pervert the course of justice".
 His sentence was discounted to three years in jail because information he gave assisted in the successful prosecution of his brothers.

 Hussain Al-Khatib was convicted of "intending to pervert the course of justice" and jailed for four years.

 Aftermath

 Alayed's case was one of three in 2013 which came within the jurisdiction of Greater Manchester Police (GMP) and in which a known victim of domestic abuse was murdered by their partner.
 The Independent Police Complaints Commission (IPCC), which took more than four years to complete its investigation, found ‘very serious concerns’ and "recurring systems issues" in the way GMP handled domestic violence cases.

 Various GMP staff investigated over their handling of Alayed's case were found to have displayed "poor" or "unsatisfactory" performance by the IPCC.
-None, however, were disciplined for misconduct.
+None, however, were disciplined for misconduct by Greater Manchester Police.